-- 3. Any supervisor or employee desiring to file a discrimination, retaliation or harassment complaint directly with the Labor Relations Division may do so by calling (405) 297-2567 twenty-four (24) hours a day, seven (7) days a week.
-Complaints may be made anonymously, if so desired. - 4.
-Any EEO officer, supervisor, division head, or Department Director or above having knowledge of, or information regarding discriminatory, retaliatory or harassing conduct, is required to immediately notify the Labor Relations Division of the Human Resources Department regardless of how the information was obtained (e.g. verbal or written complaint, direct observation, overhearing conversations, information from noninvolved persons, etc.). - 5.
-The Labor Relations Division will immediately initiate a confidential investigation.
-The complainant, any relevant witnesses and the respondent (accused party) will normally be interviewed during the course of the investigation.
-The investigators will then prepare and submit a report containing findings of facts and recommendations for action to the respondent's and/or complainant's Department Director as appropriate and/or the City Manager.
+- 4. Any EEO Officer, supervisor, division leader, or Department Director or above having knowledge of, or information regarding discriminatory, harassing, bullying, or retaliatory conduct, is required to immediately notify the Employee & Labor Relations Division of the Human Resources Department regardless of how the information was obtained (e.g. verbal or written complaint, direct observation, overhearing conversations, information from noninvolved persons, etc.). - 5.
+Depending on the complainant's applicable Pay Plan assignment (as described above in Subsections 2 and 3), either Work Shield, LLC or the Employee and Labor Relations Division of the Human Resources Department will immediately initiate a confidential investigation.
+The investigators will prepare and submit a report and provide recommendations for action to the Chief Human Resources Officer or designee(s).
+The HR Department will work with the respondent's and/or complainant's Department Director as appropriate and/or the City Manager to address identified policy violations and/or concerns.
+To address identified policy violations and/or concerns for complaints related to the Municipal Counselor's Office and the City Auditor's Office, the HR Department will work with the Municipal Counselor or City Auditor appointed by the City Council, respectively, or the Mayor and/or the City Council when appropriate.
 This report is considered to be a Human Resources Investigation and is not subject to the Oklahoma Open Records Act.